aliraza315508/basic-microservices-setup/README.md

 This repository serves as:

-A foundation for backend development

-A practice space for strengthening Java basics

 A stepping stone toward building enterprise-level applications

-It demonstrates understanding of core Java principles which are essential before working with frameworks like Spring Boot.
+It demonstrates understanding of basic microservices setup